Learn about costs associated with the Florida Multi-Sector Generic Stormwater Permit.

 It depends what industry you're in, if you're dealing with any notice of violations or 3rd party lawsuits for non-compliance, what type of site modifications (if any) you'll need to make to your facility, and how much outside assistance you'll need to get into compliance.
 Figure costs could range from a few hundred to a few thousand the first year you're covered, with on-going annual costs ranging again from a few hundred to a few thousand every year after that.

-Let’s break down the cost of the Florida Multi-Sector General Permit into 4 areas that can help us point what you could expect to spend.
+Let’s break down the cost of the Florida Multi-Sector Generic Permit into 4 areas that can help us point what you could expect to spend.

-1 - Florida Multi-Sector General Permit Application Costs
+1 - Florida Multi-Sector Generic Permit Application Costs

 First and foremost, you need to get covered under the the MSGP in Florida.
 This permit doesn’t cost you a dime until you start down the path of getting covered under the permit.